Psykotikism/Mutant_Tanks/README.md

 Mutant Tanks enhances the fun and excitement players get from Tank fights by creating a unique experience with every Tank.

 ## Features
-1. Enable/disable the plugin in all game modes.
+1. Fully compatible with all game modes.
 2. Supports custom configurations whether per difficulty, per map, per game mode, per day, per player count, or per finale stage.
-3. Fully customize all Mutant Tanks.
+3. Fully customizable Mutant Tanks.
 4. Store up to 1,000 Mutant Tank types.
 5. Four different formats for the config file.
 6. Auto-reload the config file when changes are made mid-game.